Are you interested in buying a new car? If so, you’re likely also wondering how much you can get if you sell or trade in your current vehicle.

 Canadian Red Book

 Canadian Red Book is another popular tool powered by CARFAX.
 It focuses less on individual sellers and more on dealerships, insurance companies, and vehicle appraisers.
-It is also expensive, especially for the average car seller, with a $249.99 price tag for an annual subscription.
+The $249.99 subscription cost makes it impractical for most individual sellers who only need a one-time valuation.
+While Canadian Red Book caters more to institutional users, Canadian Black Book is better suited for everyday car sellers seeking trade-in or resale values.

 Pros and Cons